danielharrell/does_music_move/does_music_move.md

-Yet this image, of notes now arranged into a circumference by the phenomenon of the octave, is not yet an image of the space in which music moves.
+Yet this image, of notes now arranged into a circumference by the phenomenon of the octave, is not yet an image of the space music moves in.
 For it only comprehends the change of pitch involved, as we might conceive this change to carry us *along* the circumference.
 But in hearing a melody, to recall, we hear not only a change in pitch, but a change of place *within* the change in pitch.
-If we pressed the image of our circumference, as I am now about to do, it would be as if we heard the notes of a melody from *inside* this circumference, and were carried from note to note not *along* it, in a mere change of pitch, but *across* it, in a change of place.
-So understood, the circumference becomes an image of the space in which music moves, by becoming an image of our inhabitance of that space, when we hear music move.
+If we accordingly pressed the image of our circumference, as I am now about to do, it would be as if we heard the notes of a melody from *inside* this circumference, and were carried from note to note not *along* it, in a mere change of pitch, but *across* it, in a change of place.
+So understood, the circumference becomes an image of the space music moves in, by becoming an image of our inhabitance of that space.

-But to see this more clearly, consider again the beginning of "Twinkle, Twinkle" as I described this above.
-As I said, we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to G. This description reflects another pair of topographical facts in our perception of notes, once we hear these notes in a musical context.
+But to see this more clearly, consider again the beginning of "Twinkle, Twinkle."
+As I said, we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to
+G. This description reflects another pair of topographical facts in our perception of notes, once we hear these notes in a musical context.
 The first such fact is that we hear movement from one note to another, without having to hear any notes between.
-In the case of "Twinkle, Twinkle", then, we hear an initial leap from the ˆ1 tone to the ˆ5, without having to hear the ˆ2,ˆ3, or ˆ4 tones first.
+In the case of "Twinkle, Twinkle", we hear an initial leap from the ˆ1 tone to the ˆ5, without having to hear the ˆ2,ˆ3, or ˆ4 tones first.
 And indeed to hear them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb.
 Why this is a fact of musical perception may be as hard to explain as the octave.
 But as a phenomenon, it seems to involve a sense of being *oriented* in the movement we hear from note to note.
-It is as if we faced the note we were moving to, and reached it as a goal, heedless of any notes passed along the way.
+It is as if we faced the note we were moving to, and reached it as a goal.

 The sense of being oriented among notes is even clearer in the second topographical fact, which